KIT-Training-Electronic-Lab-Notebooks/Electronic-Lab-Notebooks-Basics/resources/01 Introduction to Research Data Management/1_RDM.md

 At the end of the section the learners can ...

 - **Demonstrate** the importance of research data management
-- **Differenciate** efficient from inefficient research data management
+- **Differentiate** efficient from inefficient research data management
 - **Explain** the FAIR principles
 - **Explain** the difference between a PID and an URL